danmackinlay/pattern_machine/README.md

 Method Concerns
 ----------------------

+NB - base rate is currentlty broken.
+I haven't worked out how to infer it across all different input files and in any case it is mysteriously 0 atm

 Am I doing this wrong?
 I could model odds of each note sounding conditional on environment.
 Could also model, conditional on environment, which note goes on. should try and attribute amt of error to each song